Glossary of Common Railway Terms

 brakeman/trainman – an employee of the railway.
 These terms are interchangeable.
 The word brakeman dates from the days before air brakes when the brakes had to be applied by hand to stop the train.
 When the engineer wanted to stop the train he blew one short blast of the engine whistle.
 This was the signal for the brakemen to climb on top of the cars and apply the hand brakes.
 To apply the brakes a long brake club was used.
 A brake club was the size and shape of a pick handle and this gave the leverage to apply the brake.
 Also sets switches, couples and cuts off cars, and performs running maintenance on car mechanical problems, and otherwise assists the conductor.

-buffer stop or bumper post – the barrier installed at the end of a dead-end track to prevent rail vehicles from proceeding further.
+bumper post – a metal frame barrier installed at the end of a track to prevent cars from rolling off.
+(In the UK, buffer stop.)